lauraramirez220612/Lauraramirez220612/README.md

 ### Hi there 👋

 Good Morning!
-My name is Laura Ramirez, I am from Peru and I lived 20 years in Spain, Now i live in Belgium.
+My name is Laura Ramirez, I am from Peru and I lived 20 years in Spain, Now I live in Belgium.
 I studied Science of Communication and International Trade, I was always interested in Computer Science but I thougth it was so heavy to get on it, now I am trying to learn as much as possible with HackyourFuture Belgium and from my classmates and I feel happy to be here.

 #### This nice Pikachu is my gift for you
 :smiling_face_with_three_hearts: